 Lastly, the WKNB murders have become famous in our instantly connected world.
 Multiple shock websites have video posted of the event’s night, recorded from years ago.
 Though these are rare, they do exist.
 Today, the WKNB murders are know as the first and possibly last true snuff films, as many of the deaths were tied into the plots of the movies they took place in.

-assassinboii-12-deactivated2013 asked: So have the investigations yeilded any reports yet?
+assassinboii-12-deactivated2013 said: So have the investigations yeilded any reports yet?

 Not yet, but we will soon know about the Hartford mansion.
 Rumors are spreading…

 We’ve been terribly busy lately, but more updates are coming soon, we promise!
 Our next documentation will be on the WKNB television station massacre.

 Anonymous said: I hear that multi-platinum heavy metal superstar Alice Cooper is scheduled to perform several sold out concerts in the days leading up to Halloween..
 Being as it may that people are rumored to be killed in vicious and violent ways at these types of concerts, would you guys be on hand to investigate?